MicrosoftDocs/biztalk-docs/biztalk/core/step-5-configure-a-receive-port-and-receive-location.md

 ## Prerequisites
  You must be logged on as a member of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administrators group.

-### To configure a receive port and receive location for receiving the 850 message
+## Configure a receive port and receive location for receiving the 850 message

 1. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration Console, expand **BizTalk Server Administration**, **BizTalk Group**, **Applications**, and then **BizTalk Application 1**.
 Right-click **Receive Ports**, point to **New**, and then click **One-way Receive Port**.